« Previous Page

 Spermatozoa (sperm) are the male sex cells that carry a man's genetic

-material.
+Sperm have an oval head, a short middle, and a long tail.
+They move by whipping their tails.
 A sperm fertilizes a woman's egg (ovum) by breaking through the

 membrane that surrounds the egg.

 testicles.
 They are added to semen before a man ejaculates.

 ByHealthwise StaffPrimary Medical ReviewerE.
 Gregory Thompson, MD - Internal MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerAvery L. Seifert, MD - Urology

 Current as of:

 August 22, 2016